By Follow Your Own Rhythm

 “If you have time to complain and whine about something, then you have time to do something about it.” -Anthony J. D’Angelo

 Take responsibility for the decisions that you make.
 Let's say you want to get a pet.
 However, you know that it won't be easy taking care of it.
-You know that you will have to clean up after it, take it outside, play with it, spend money on feeding it, etc. Once you have the pet, don't complain about it being too needy or too expensive; respect the decision that you made as you have already committed to it.
-Own your decision and respect it for what it is.
+You know that you will have to clean up after it, take it outside, play with it, spend money on feeding it, etc. Once you have the pet, don't complain about it being too needy or too expensive; own the decision that you made as you have already committed to it.
+Honor your decision and respect it for what it is.